the-galah-survey/the-galah-survey.github.io/index.md

 </p>
 </div>

-**GALAH 2 now marks the next step: moving from mapping elements to precision Galactic Archaeology.**
+**GALAH 2 now marks the next step: from mapping elements to precision Galactic Archaeology.**

 Instead of surveying as many stars as possible, GALAH 2 focuses on extracting the *maximum physical information* from stellar spectra to enable measurements precise enough to trace elemental enrichment patterns, stellar birth environments, characterise merger events, and connect stellar physics to galaxy evolution across cosmic time.